ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

-Application delivery controllers serve as the natural entry point or gateway to the network.
 They authenticate each user attempting to access an application.
-If the application is SaaS based, the ADC can validate a user’s identity using an on-premises Active Directory data store that eliminates the need to store credentials in the cloud.
-Not only is this process more secure, it also enhances the user experience by providing single sign-on capabilities across multiple applications.
+If the application is SaaS-based, the ADC can validate a user’s identity using an on-premises active directory data store that eliminates the need to store credentials in the cloud.
+Not only is this process more secure, but it also enhances the user experience by providing single sign-on capabilities across multiple applications.

-SAML, the XML-based protocol, is now widely used to simplify the application login process.
 The ADC can act as a SAML agent, authorizing users via any data stores where their identity can be confirmed.
-Some applications allow the use of credentials from sites such as Facebook or Google+ to validate identity before granting access.
+Some applications allow the use of credentials from sites such as Facebook or Google to validate identity before granting access.
 ADCs can act as a SAML identity or service provider in this respect.

-Distributed Denial-of-Service (DDoS) attacks have become rampant.1 Enterprise web properties, specifically, are being targeted with the intent of overwhelming their servers and disrupting their ability to conduct business.
-The ADC can implement rate-limiting measures to protect internal server resources from being targeted by these specially designed attacks.
-When an unusually massive surge of inbound requests occurs, the ADC can throttle these requests and minimize the amount of available bandwidth they consume, or reject the request entirely.
+Distributed denial-of-service (DDoS) attacks have become rampant.
+Enterprise web properties, specifically, are being targeted with the intent of overwhelming their servers and disrupting their ability to conduct business.
+When an unusually massive surge of inbound requests occurs, the ADC can throttle these requests and minimize the amount of available bandwidth they consume or reject the request entirely.

-Application delivery controllers have converged load balancing and advanced Layer 7 protection, which traditionally were only available as standalone solutions.
-Application firewalls can inspect data packet headers for suspicious content or malicious scripts that may not be detected by network firewall (See Figure 2).
+These were traditionally only available as standalone solutions.
+Application firewalls can inspect data packet headers for suspicious content or malicious scripts that may not be detected by network firewall.